-Pete and Mike met Paul Handover, a successful ex-IBM salesman who had set up Dataview in Colchester. one of the first Commodore dealerships in the country.
+In 1979 Pete and Mike met Paul Handover, a successful ex-IBM salesman who had set up Dataview in Colchester. one of the first Commodore dealerships in the country.
 Paul took over the business side of things leaving Pete and Mike to concentrate on development and technical support - though Mike still made sales as Hipposoft.
 Paul identified the need to protect the software against piracy.

-Pete and Mike met Graham Heggie in Coventry where Graham came up with the idea of using a 754LS165 parallel to serial shift register to produce a random number between 0 and 255.
+Pete and Mike met with Graham Heggie in Coventry where Graham came up with the idea of using a 754LS165 parallel to serial shift register to produce a random number between 0 and 255.
 Each of eight parallel lines on the 74LS165 can be tied to ground to produce zero or 5V to produce one.
 Another line is used as a clock which, each time it is toggled, causes a bit to shift out on a data line.
 Two other lines are used for 5V and ground.

 Graham lashed up a prototype on a piece of Veroboard and wired it to a 12 way female Teka connector suitable for fitting to the edge connector which functioned as the PET's second cassette port and which had all the lines necessary to interface with the 74LS165.